Complete guide to Referral Marketing: How to use referrals to get more customers

 When to ask customers for referrals

-When it comes to asking your loyal customer for referrals, it's important to get the timing right.
+When it comes to asking your loyal customers for referrals, it's important to get the timing right.
 We suggest you ask for referrals at the following points in a customer's journey:

 - Post-purchase - immediately after a customer has made a transaction with you.